michaelgrund/sws_tools/README.md

 # sws_tools
 MATLAB tools for analyzing and plotting of shear-wave splitting data

+- 01_stereoplots: Generate stereoplots of splitting results based on output of **SplitLab** and **StackSplit**.
+- 02_data_handling: Read and visualize the shear-wave splitting data available from: https://doi.org/10.5445/IR/1000091427
+- 03_modeling: Model shear-wave splitting results using synthetic splitting parameters computed for single-layer, two-layer and dipping layer scenarios.

 If you make use of the content in this repository please acknowledge our paper published in GJI and/or my PhD thesis in whose framework several of the scripts and functions were developed:

 - **_Grund, M. & Ritter, J.R.R.
 (2020)_**, Shear wave splitting beneath Fennoscandia .....